Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Related Work

 Note that the value of the Hamiltonian function, also called the energy, is a conserved quantity of the Hamiltonian equations, meaning that the energy difference $\Delta_H(\Z', \Z) = H(\Z') - H(\Z)$ vanishes for exact solutions of the Hamiltonian dynamics: $\Delta_H(\Z(t), \Z(0)) = 0$.
-In LMC, after every step with Hamiltonian dynamics, the velocity is partially randomized, which corresponds to the discretization of the Langevin stochastic differential equation \citep{MolecularDynamics}.
+In LMC, after every step with Hamiltonian dynamics, the velocity is partially randomized, which corresponds to the discretization of the Langevin stochastic differential equation \citep{leimkuhler_molecular_2015}.

-In statistics, adjusted versions of these dynamics are used almost exclusively.
-However, unadjusted versions are used in some fields with high-dimensional distributions, such as Lattice quantum chromodynamics \citep{luscher_stochastic_2018, clark_asymptotics_2007} and Molecular Dynamics \citep{MolecularDynamics}.
+In statistics, MH adjusted versions of these dynamics are used almost exclusively.
+However, unadjusted versions are used in some fields with high-dimensional distributions, such as Lattice quantum chromodynamics \citep{luscher_stochastic_2018, clark_asymptotics_2007} and Molecular Dynamics \citep{leimkuhler_molecular_2015}.
 Commonly, underdamped Langevin dynamics or Nosé-Hoover thermostat \citep{evans1985nose} are employed.
-Another promising option is Microcanonical Langevin Monte Carlo (MCLMC) \citep{robnik_microcanonical_2024, robnik_fluctuation_2024, isokinetic0, ESH}, which makes use of velocity norm preserving dynamics.
-Domain knowledge and trial runs are used in these fields to select an appropriate step size, which ensures a sufficiently small asymptotic bias.
+Another promising option is Microcanonical Langevin Monte Carlo (MCLMC; \citet{robnik_microcanonical_2024, robnik_fluctuation_2024, minary_algorithms_2003-1, steeg_hamiltonian_2021}), which makes use of velocity norm preserving dynamics.
+Domain knowledge (for example the relevant time-scales of the molecular bonds) and trial runs are used in these fields to select an appropriate step size.
+Sometimes a diagnostic that energy of the system should not show long term drifts is also used \citep{tuckerman2023statistical}.

 Unadjusted methods have also been analyzed theoretically, establishing a bound on the asymptotic bias \citep{durmus_asymptotic_2023} and the mixing time \citep{bou-rabee_mixing_2023, camrud_second_2024}.
-For mean-field models, the bound on both is dimension-free \citep{bou-rabee_convergence_2023} and thus unadjusted methods provably outperform adjusted methods in this case.
-However, these bounds assume some global knowledge of the target distribution that is not available in practice.
+For mean-field models, the bound on both is dimension-free \citep{bou-rabee_convergence_2023} and thus unadjusted methods provably outperform adjusted methods.
+However, these bounds assume some global knowledge of the distribution that is not available in practice.
 A notable gap in the above work is an algorithm for choosing the step size $\epsilon$.
-Without a principled way to do this, general practitioners cannot use the unadjusted algorithm in a black-box fashion, which gravely limits their applicability.
+Without a principled way to do so, general practitioners cannot use unadjusted algorithms in a black-box fashion, which gravely limits their applicability.

-\section{Measuring asymptotic bias}
+\section{Measuring Asymptotic Bias}